marshblocker/MIPS-in-C/README.md

 ## Project Description

-Program that simulates a subset of the MIPS instruction in C.
+Program that simulates a subset of the MIPS instruction set in C.

 ### Supported Instructions